Salmaster1/Portfolio/Projects/HeadOn/index.md

 # Head On

 Head On was developed during my time at the school Yrgo in gothenburg.
 The project was a part of our *Game Design* course, where we used our knowledge and lessions of game design to create a game.
 This project was not my idea, but one of my group members.

+Head On is a puzzle-platformer, where the player character's head is a seperate object that must be carried around.
+The game's Camera focuses on the head.

 During this project, my role was as a programmer, and the game was developed in the Unity Game Engine, with the programming language C#.